Rolls sets up for next Trent XWB development as GE lays out 777X engine plans

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Rolls, GE Plot Big Twin-Engine Growth Path".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Rolls, GE Plot Big Twin-Engine Growth Path".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.